 - 1 teaspoon baking powder

-- 3 medium Granny Smith apples, peeled, cored, and diced into small pieces (approximately 2¼ cups)
+- 3 medium Granny Smith apples, peeled, cored, and diced into small pieces (about 2¼ cups)

 - ½ teaspoon apple pie spice